 I am a Research Staff Member at the semiconductor research group of the IBM T. J. Watson Research Center in Yorktown Heights, NY.
-My mission is to advance contact technology for semiconductors.
+My mission is to advance device research for the acceleration of Artificial Intelligence (AI) platforms.

 I received a B.Sc. degree in electrical engineering from Technion – Israel Institute of Technology, Israel in 1988, a M.Sc. degree in physical electronics from Tel-Aviv University in 1993, and a Ph.D. in electrical engineering from Technion – Israel Institute of Technology, in 1998.
 My dissertation advisor was Prof. Dan Ritter.